BlueKirbyy/baseball-matchups-stats/README.md

 Normalize a provider response to the `market_snapshots` fields and call `add_market_snapshot`; keep network/authentication details outside model code.
 A new prop needs a versioned server-side target model, immutable prediction schema compatibility, settlement mapping, walk-forward evaluation, tests, UI labeling, and a model-card update before any action label is enabled.

-Use this tool as research support, shop prices independently, and size risk conservatively.
-Short historical success does not prove a durable betting advantage.
+Use this tool as research support.